 You have a new job, and they're offering $1,000 a week to start!
 That's good news, but even more important than how much money you're making each week, is how much money is making it into your pocket.
 Payroll taxes can take quite a large bite out of a weekly paycheck.

 As the saying goes, taxes are one of those guarantees in life.
 You're protected by police, schooled, and paying politicians to make decisions on your behalf.
 Whether this applies to a local municipality or the federal government, this is big business.
 The government is the largest employer in the United States, and government employees deserved to be paid, and most of that money will come from your paycheck.

-Besides employing many people to administer and provide citizens with essential services, the government also supplies important medical and retirement benefits.
+Besides employing a large number of people to administer and provide citizens with essential services, the government also supplies important medical and retirement benefits.
 With that as a background, let's take a closer look at the types of payroll taxes employees pay.

 The withholding of payroll taxes is normally the responsibility of an employer, including those that are self-employed.
 In the United States, employers are responsible for withholding federal income taxes, Social Security, and Medicare taxes.
 In many states, an employer may also be responsible for withholding a state or even municipal income tax.

 As the name implies, federal income taxes are used to support the activities of the federal government.
 Some of the larger expenditures include the military, energy exploration, education, science, and human services.

 Generally, the amount of tax paid increases as gross income increases.
 That is a general rule, because income taxes are based on adjusted gross income, which accounts for all sources of income as well as tax deductions.
 After all adjustments to income are made, tax tables, or tax brackets, are used to calculate the actual federal income tax liability.